Panizardeshiri/ShopCenter/README.md

 This is a Dress Shop where everyone can buy dress there.
 The server side is implemented by django-rest-framework and the client is implemented by angular.
+The main project is in the dev branch.
 # Backend

 To use this part, first of all install all libraries in requirements.txt file: pip install -r requirements.txt.